Close-Up (Table)

 Your product can become part of an interactive piece of art!

 Andreas Axmann can distribute this card to the individual tables before his performance.
 On the back, guests can read who he is and what he does.
-The guests are asked to wave the card in German and English.
-The media magician then comes to the appropriate table and starts his iPad magic.
+The guests are asked to wave their cards in German and English.
+The media magician then comes to the relevant table with his iPad and starts his close-up magic.

 This principle has the advantage that no conversations are interrupted and the artist comes to the table at the perfect time, when everyone is really ready for entertainment.
 The card is free of advertising and Andreas Axmann always has enough of them with him.